ratatouille100/ratatouille100/README.md

 </h1>

 ### :man_technologist: About Me:
+I'm a very regular trade school student from Russia.
+I'm studying to be a system administrator and I like video games!
 - 👀 I’m interested in Linux, Android, English.
 - 🌱 I’m currently learning Git, Linux.